jaylach/kale/README.md

 }
 ```

-javelin also provides the ability to reuse views by allowing you to mixin existing views.
+kale also provides the ability to reuse views by allowing you to mixin existing views.
 This functionality is
 currently still in development so it should be considered expirmental.
 While I don't imagine the API will change
 for it, I do expect to add a bunch more features to it.